Unudus/2025Tinkering/PHP/README.md

         *  `./vendor/bin/sail artisan breeze:install api` (Install Breeze's "API only" mode & say yes to run migrations)
         * open app/Models/User.php and add the `HasAPITokens` trait

 * Tutor suggests dropping App/Http/Controllers/Controller but I'd rather keep it for loggers and helpers ( user fetching etc)
 * It's good the tutor is showing failures, and therefore how to fix, but he's not really explaining the fixing process and it's leading to a lot of remove and recover
 * There's gonna be a bit of drift between the tutor code, he's changing things like DB migration's lambdas which just isn't needed for something like this
     * Particularly of note, he seems to dislike phpdocs, but good habits still feel like keeping them to me
 * Making models from CLI makes sense (e.g. `./vendor/bin/sail artisan make:model Service -mf` ) but my old all-by-hand muscle memory hurts doing it.
 Odd when I use touch and mkdir over IDE
 * An interesting thing is the lean to Ulid.
 Probably from muscle memory since uuid v7 gives all the same advantages (temporal sorting mainly)
     * Relatedly casual use of ->string() for labels.
 It's totally valid with Postgres but you can tell the tutor doesn't think in mySQL or other DB-engines where that'd be a bad habit
+* Not familiar with a todo() method, and neither is VSC but the tutor's IDE is.
+Must be a feature of PHPStorm I'm not aware of
+    * PHPunit seems to be able to read these for the tutor but isn't working for me, I've always generated stub functions instead
+* Okay tests are failing, looks like something funky happened to my db after the end of the previous session
+    * running the artisan migrate:refresh & migrate:fresh both failed.
+Tracked issue to a sequencing issue.
+I'd created the checks before the credentials but checks depends on it.
+Would have been good for the tutor to make that clearer, that could really mess up inexperienced devs (but i just renamed the migration so the sequences worked out)

 ## Side note